JoseExposito/touche/README.md

 ### Using GNOME?

-Don't forget to also install the [X11 Gestures](https://github.com/JoseExposito/gnome-shell-extension-x11gestures) GNOME Shell extension.
+Don't forget to also the [X11 Gestures](https://github.com/JoseExposito/gnome-shell-extension-x11gestures) GNOME Shell extension.